Stainless Steel 304 vs 316 Welded Pipes: Key Differences

 Difference Between 304 and 316 Stainless Steel Welded Pipes

-Both grades are part of the austenitic stainless steel family, their differences lies in composition and its properties.
+Both grades are part of the austenitic stainless steel family; their differences lie in their composition and their properties.

 Chemical Composition